NEW Beginbaby Prebiotic + Probiotics with HMOS. SHOP NOW. Subscribe & Save for 15% off and FREE shipping!

 Begin Health Expert Tip

 Does your kiddo need additional support during this transition off of laxatives?
-Studies show that consuming chicory root fiber, such as the one found in Begin Health’s Daily Growing Up Prebiotics can support softer and more frequent poops within six weeks of daily use [cite].
+Studies show that consuming chicory root fiber, such as the one found in Begin Health’s Daily Growing Up Prebiotics can support softer and more frequent poops within six weeks of daily use [1].
 Your kiddo can use this as additional nutrition support for regularity as they decrease the amount of laxatives they use.

 No Stool Leaking or Soiling